Map4D/map4d-map-ios-utils/README.md

 Utility Library for [Map4dMap iOS SDK](https://cocoapods.org/pods/Map4dMap).
 Contains:

-- Marker clustering — handles the display of a large number of points
+- Marker Cluster: handles the display of a large number of markers

 ## Requirements

-- iOS 9.0+
+- iOS 9.3+

 ## Installation

 Map4dMapUtils is available through [CocoaPods](https://cocoapods.org).
 To install it, simply add the following line to your Podfile:

 ```ruby
 pod 'Map4dMapUtils'